Scientific Name

 Description

-Agave potatorum 'Eye Scream' is a small succulent that forms an open symmetrical, usually solitary rosette of blue-gray leaves edged with a broad creamy yellow border.
-The rosette grows up to 8 inches (20 cm) tall and up to 18 inches (45 cm) in diameter.
-Leaves have well-spaced red teeth on large teats along the margins and a long red terminal spine.
-They are up to 6 inches (15 cm) long and up to 3 inches (7.5 cm) wide.
+Agave potatorum 'Eye Scream' is a small succulent that forms an open, beautifully symmetrical rosette of blue-gray leaves with broad, cream-colored edges.
+It is about half the size of the similarly colored Agave potatorum 'Snowfall'.
+The rosette can grow up to 8 inches (20 cm) in height and 18 inches (45 cm) in diameter, usually solitary or offsetting sparingly.
+The leaves have well-spaced, sharp, red teeth on large teats along the margins and a long red terminal spine.
+They are up to 8 inches (20 cm) long and up to 3 inches (7.5 cm) wide.

 Hardiness